BenHall-7/Graphs/projects/adventure/README.md

 It is very difficult to calculate the shortest possible path that traverses the entire graph.
 Why?

   The existence of loops in a graph make the task significantly harder because one must now account for shortcuts in the path.
-A basic strategy of counting up all possible paths is exceptionally inefficient.
+A basic strategy of counting up all possible paths is exceptionally inefficient, because it becomes exponential with each choice

 My best path is 957 moves.
 Can you find a shorter path?